justus-springer/maple-cstar/README.md

   moving cone and ample cone of divisor classes,
 - Tests for being Fano, Q-Factorial and Q-Gorenstein, computation of Gorenstein Index and Picard Index,
-- Tests for whether or not two sets of defining data describe isomorphic complexity-one varieties,
-- For C*-surfaces: Efficient computation of a normal form for the defining data,
+- Isomorphy test, computation of normal form for the defining data,
-- For C*-surfaces: Computation of intersection numbers and anticanonical self-intersection, test for log terminality, determining the singularity type, computing a resolution of singularities.
+- Computation of intersection numbers and anticanonical self-intersection, test for log terminality, determining the singularity type, computing a resolution of singularities.

 ## Installation